AlexanderKaluzhny/django-react/docs/VITE_PORT_REQUIREMENTS.md

 # Vite Port Requirements - Complete Checklist

 This document outlines all requirements for porting the webpack-based build system to Vite for the Django-React integration project.
+Compiled by Claude Code.

 **Based on analysis of 110 webpack features**